-Imagine you’re in an elevator when a recruiter steps in.
-They’re happy to chat, but they’re only going up a few floors.
-You have 30 seconds to introduce yourself and outline your skills, experience and career goals.
+Imagine you’re in an elevator when a recruiter or potential employer steps in.
+They’re happy to chat but only going up a few floors.
+You have 30 seconds to introduce yourself and outline your skills, professional experience, qualifications and career goals.
 Go!

 If you’re a job seeker who’s not prepared for this scenario, we’re here to help.
-There are plenty of settings where a job seeker elevator pitch is essential, such as job fairs and networking events.
+There are plenty of settings where using an elevator pitch to get a job is essential, such as job fairs and networking events.
 Here’s how to craft a great pitch.

 draft your job seeker elevator pitch